vinits-repo/social-proof-section-master/README.md

 - Twitter - [Vinitstwt](https://twitter.com/Vinitstwt)

 ### Acknowledgments
-I would like to express my gratitude to Frontend Mentor for providing this challenge and to anyone who contributed to the project or inspired me along the way.
+ I would like to express my gratitude to Frontend Mentor for providing this challenge and to the people who inspired me along the way.